 he regulations define when the Tampa Housing Authority must disallow an owner to participate in the program.
 The regulations also provide the Tampa Housing Authority with discretion to disapprove or otherwise restrict the participation of owners in certain categories.
-In addition, owner does not have a right to receive housing assistance payments

-The Tampa Housing Authority was acknowledged, by HUD, as a "High Performing" Housing Authority for Fiscal Year 2005-2017. if he/she has not complied with or breached the terms of the HAP Contact in ANY way.
+In addition, owner does not have a right to receive housing assistance payments if he/she has not complied with or breached the terms of the HAP Contact in ANY way.
 The owner does not have a right to participate in the program.
 For purposes of this section, "owner" includes a principal or other interested party.